 WHO Declarations of Public Health Emergencies Need to Better Use Expert Advice

-Global coordination of responses to pandemics has improved dramatically, its now time to also modernize the expert advisory processes that inform those response
+Global coordination of responses to pandemics has improved dramatically, it's now time to also modernize the expert advisory processes that inform those responses

 One of the most important powers of the World Health Organization is its ability to declare a “public health emergency of international concern,” in the event of an emerging pandemic such as COVID-19.
 Such power of declaration carries with it enormous implications for national, international and diplomatic responses as well as the public health and economic consequences that follow.

 The international community has made notable progress in coordinating global public health governance in recent decades.
 However, the expert advisory mechanisms which inform global public health governance have not kept pace.
 In this post, the first in a series, I document some of the shortfalls in the WHO emergency declaration process, setting the stage for discussing possible reforms.

 International governance of public health risks, notably pandemics, has a long history.
 Europe experienced repeated waves of cholera pandemic in the first half of the 19th century.
 The first International Sanitary Conference was held in 1851 in Paris, “to protect States against the international spread of infectious diseases in a way that minimized interference with international trade and travel.”
 It was the first of 14 such conferences held over the subsequent century, seeking to harmonize international responses to cholera, yellow fever and plague pandemics.

 Pandemics, and cholera in particular, were a driving force behind the formalizing of various institutional innovations of the 19th century, including the emerging relationships of science and politics.
 As Valkeska Huber wrote in 2006 of the 19th century battle against disease, “In the fight against cholera politicians had to rely on scientific expertise and prescriptions.”